 - Mock Millionaire: In one episode, Merve reveales he's been writing to a rich girl who he falsely informed that he was rich to.
 When he expects a visit, he convinces his friends to pretend to be his servants.
 However, when she meets Merv, she admits she's not interested in him because she doesn't like how stuck-up rich guys are.
 Merv then admits that he's not really rich after all.
 Unfortunately for Merv, she does not believe him, and his friends keep their promise to not break character no matter what.

 - Put on a Bus: Merv and Tarah both left after the second season—the former going to college and the latter getting roped into a protest.

 - Retool: The format changed from sketch comedy to Saved by the Bell styled sitcom in the third season.

 - School Play: In one episode, the school had a Shakespearian play.
-Many of the actors ended up locked in the closet (Alex was locked in by Kevin because he wanted a girl he liked to play his love interest instead, Kevin was locked in the closet because Grant was so jealous of him and Alex kissing in the show, and Mr. Lippman was locked in).
+Many of the actors ended up locked in the closet (Alex was locked in by Kevin because he wanted a girl he liked to play his love interest instead, Kevin was locked in the closet because Grant was so jealous of him and Alex kissing in the show, and Mr. Lippman was locked in by his agent who wanted to screw him over with his contract).